Get involved

 Students from other institutions

-We may occasionally welcome students from other universities.
-Non-Yale undergraduates interested in working at the lab and eligible for course credit should contact the lab manager with a brief note about interests and experience.
-Funded positions for non-Yale undergraduates are available through Yale’s SURF program and the ESI-PREP postbac program
+We occasionally welcome students from other universities.
+Non-Yale undergraduates interested in working in the lab who are eligible for course credit should contact lab manager Premi Patel at premvanti.patel@yale.edu with their resume and a brief note about their interests and experience.

 The lab can host PhD students from eligible institutions through the IvyPlus Exchange Scholar Program.
 Interested students should contact Dr. Aravind prior to application.